Santhanakrishnan2004/ML-Models/README.md

 - Implementation of a Decision Tree model.
 - Created using Colab.

+### 📂 RandomForestTree
+- Implementation of a RandomForestTree Regression and Classification model.
+- Created using Colab.

 ### 📂 FeatureEngineering
 - Code for various feature engineering techniques.
 - Created using Colab.